-Eastlake Oaks Community Development District RECONCILIATION OF TOTAL GOVERNMENTAL FUND BALANCES TO NET POSITION OF GOVERNMENTAL ACTIVITIES September 30, 2015
+Eastlake Oaks Community Development District RECONCILIATION OF TOTAL GOVERNMENTAL FUND BALANCES TO NET POSITION OF GOVERNMENTAL ACTIVITIES September 30, 2017

-Total Governmental Fund Balances \$ 215,513 Amounts reported for governmental activities in the statement of net assets are different because: Capital assets not being depreciated, construction in progress used in governmental activities are not financial resources and therefore, are not reported at the fund statement level.
-14,578 Capital assets being depreciated (Infrastructure (\$3,837,375) and equipment (\$183,513), net of accumulated depreciation (\$(2,898,415))) used in governmental activities are not financial resources and therefore, are not reported at the fund statement level.
-1,122,473 Long-term liabilities, including bonds payable (\$(240,000)) and due to developer (\$(54,170)) are not due and payable in the current period and therefore, are not reported at the fund statement level.
-(294,170) Deferred outflow of resources are not financial resources and therefore, are not reported at the funds statement level.
-5,748 Accrued interest expense for long-term debt is not a financial use and; therefore, is not reported at the funds statement level.
-(4,150) Net Position of Governmental Activities \$ 1,059,992
+Total Governmental Fund Balances

+Amounts reported for governmental activities in the Statement of Net Position are different because:

+Capital assets being depreciated (infrastructure (\$3,837,375) and equipment (\$201,736), net of accumulated depreciation (\$(3,229,469))) used in governmental activities are not current financial resources and therefore, are not reported at the fund statement level.

+Long-term liabilities, due to developer, (\$(54,170)), are not due and payable in the current period and therefore, are not reported at the fund statement level.

+Net Position of Governmental Activities

-Eastlake Oaks Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES -GOVERNMENTAL FUNDS FOR THE YEAR ENDED September 30, 2015
+Eastlake Oaks Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS